bshp/sso-sonis_cas/README.md

 # CAS Auth for SonisWeb
-Use CAS SSO for SonisWeb
+Use CAS SSO for Students in SonisWeb

 This project was created to support SSO functionality in SonisWeb without modification to any directory or database.